 ICOM 5047.
 DESIGN PROJECT IN COMPUTER ENGINEERING.
 Three credit hours.
 One hour of discussion and four hours of laboratory per week.
-Prerequisite: authorization of the Director of the Department.
+Prerequisite: (ICOM 4009 or ICOM 5016) and (ICOM 5217 or INEL 5206 or INEL 5265).

 A capstone course in which student teams design a project to solve a complete Computer Engineering problem considering engineering standards and realistic constraints.
 The project should integrate both hardware and software concepts.